alexeev-prog/pyEchoNext/docs/webapp_creation.rst

    @dataclass
    class URL:
-   url: str
+      path: str
-   view: Type[View]
+	   controller: Type[PageController]
+	   summary: Optional[str] = None

-View is an abstraction of the site route (django-like).
+Controller is an abstraction of the site route (django-like).
 It must have two
 methods: ``get`` and ``post`` (to respond to get and post requests).
 These methods should return: